What is Resource Capacity Planning in Project Management?

 Resource capacity planning enables businesses to respond quickly to project opportunities.

-By having a clear view of available resources and their capacities, organisations can confidently commit to new projects, knowing they have the necessary skills on hand.
+By having a clear view of available resources and their capacities, organizations can confidently commit to new projects, knowing they have the necessary skills on hand.

 This agility in responding to opportunities enhances the chances of winning more projects and clients.
 The emphasis on high-quality deliverables ensures customer satisfaction and strengthens the business's reputation.

-Anticipate your activity management by integrating the management of your sales opportunities into your project management tool.
-Pre-position your teams, adjust the forecast workload, and rapidly create your projects once you've won the opportunity.
+Anticipate your activity management by integrating your sales opportunities into your project management tool.
+Pre-position your teams, adjust forecasted workload, and rapidly create your projects once the opportunity is won.

 Resource Capacity planning facilitates alignment between sales and project teams.
 Sales teams can make realistic promises to clients based on the available resources and their capacities.